 Learn CPR today

 At its most basic, CPR is as simple as pushing hard and fast on the centre of the person’s chest (think to the beat of “Stayin’ Alive”).
-However, taking a course helps you practice and remember what to do.

 Dr. Bhanji says it is everyone’s responsibility to learn CPR so that we are prepared for any heart related emergency.